 - When a taxpayer fails to notify HMRC that an assessment is too low.

-Reasonable can be a tightrope.
-There is some official guidance from HMRC on how it applies to clients with regards to IR35 status determinations, but readers should be warned that guidance cannot be relied upon in court instead of the case law.
+There is some official guidance from HMRC on how reasonable care applies to clients with regards to IR35 status determinations, but readers should be warned that guidance cannot be relied upon in court instead of the case law.

 HMRC’s Compliance Handbook also offers some clues as to its approach to reasonable care by providing numerous examples of what is considered ‘careless’ - which is the consequence of not taking reasonable care.